T-Engel/betaC/README.md

 more-individuals effect.
 Instead of 2.48 times as many species, now the gamma scale only has 1.13 times as many individuals as the alpha scale when controlled for sample size.
-This is the true effect of spatial aggregation.
+This is the true effect of spatial aggregation, conditional on the sample size of340.

-### Why to standardize beta-diversity by coverage?
+####

-We saw that the deviation between alpha and gamma scale is due to non-random spatial structure in diversity, however the magnitude of this depends on how far out along the IBR curve it is calculated.
-It turns out that the closer we get to the assymptote of the gamma scale IBR, the bigger can be the gap between the curves.
+So, we saw that the deviation between alpha and gamma scale is due to non-random spatial structure in diversity.
+However, the magnitude of this gap depends on how far out along the IBR curve it is calculated.
+Let’s use the same example from above but now, instead of calculating beta\_Sn at for a sample size of 340, let’s use a much smaller value of n=10.

 ``` r
 beta_SN(BCI, 10)